HypeCheck

 Absorption & Bioavailability

 Unknown — no human pharmacokinetic data in the provided studies.
-Animal studies use purified icariin extract, which may differ significantly from whole-herb supplements sold to consumers.
+Animal studies use icariin as a purified extract, which may differ significantly from whole-herb supplements sold to consumers.

 Red Flags to Watch For

-• Documented case of severe muscle spasms, elevated creatine kinase, and elevated creatinine in a 33-year-old man after use — suggesting potential muscle and kidney toxicity
+• Documented case of severe muscle spasms and elevated creatine kinase (muscle damage marker) in a 33-year-old man after use

 Research Sources